 Don’t panic!
-Yes dealing with a DUI / OWI is an unpleasant experience, they are that way be design, however despite how you may feel in this moment, things are likely not as bad as they seem.
-Yes it is wise and beneficial to hire an attorney to represent you with this matter, however don’t make any knee-jerk reactions.
-Don’t agree to one of those “Free Case Evaluations” and don’t fall for those so called attorneys claiming they will “Beat your DUI” or “Get out of your DUI”.
+Yes dealing with a DUI / OWI is an unpleasant experience, they are that way be design, however, despite how you may feel in this moment, things are likely not as bad as they seem.
+Yes, it is wise and beneficial to hire an attorney to represent you with this matter, however, don’t make any knee-jerk reactions.
+Don’t agree to one of those “Free Case Evaluations” and don’t fall for those so-called attorneys claiming they will “Beat your DUI” or “Get out of your DUI”.
 These are ploys used by shady lawyers to prey on people when they are feeling anxious and scared.
-In my 30+ years as an attorney specializing in DUI / OWI cases I’ve spoken with literally thousands of people whom have endured what you are going through now.
+In my 30+ years as an attorney specializing in DUI / OWI cases, I’ve spoken with literally thousands of people who have endured what you are going through now.
 Most of my DUI / OWI clients tend to be good citizens, either attending school, going to work, sometimes both, in other words living life.

 Loss of employment; During my 30 + year career as a specialized DUI / OWI attorney, I’ve represented Doctors, Professors, Teachers, Counselors, Executives, Lawyers, Law Enforcement, Sales Reps, Truck Drivers, Painters, Plumbers, Skilled Tradesman.
 Of all the clients I’ve represented spanning across all lines of work, I can count on one hand the number of my clients who have lost employment as the result of a 1st offense DUI in Macomb County, yet understandably so, it is one of the top concerns of nearly every client of mine.
 1st offense DUI / OWI charges are meant to be serious, but they are not intended to ruin people’s lives.

 Social stigma and embarrassment associated with a DUI / OWI arrest; Many of my clients are concerned with co-workers, neighbors, family, and friends finding out about their Drunk Driving arrest.
-This probably speaks to the fact that so many of my clients facing a 1st Offense DUI are good natured hard working people.
+This probably speaks to the fact that so many of my clients facing a 1st Offense DUI are good-natured hard-working people.
 If you share this concern then heed this advice.
 Don’t tell them!
-It is only human nature when facing a situation making us anxious and nervous to talk about it with those whom we interact with most.
+It is only human nature when facing a situation making us anxious and nervous to talk about it with whom we interact most.
 We often feel if we tell them and explain it before they find out it will be better.
-Based on my experience the likelihood of people finding out comes down to whether or not you yourself tell people.
+Based on my experience the likelihood of people finding outcomes down to whether or not you yourself tell people.
 Your name is not going to be plastered in the paper.
-Fox 2 Problem solvers won’t be meeting you in your drive way, and the police are not going to unexpectedly show up at your work.
-So if your desire is to minimize the social stigma and embarrassment associated with a Drunk Driving, keep your mouth shut.
+Fox 2 Problem solvers won’t be meeting you in your driveway, and the police are not going to unexpectedly show up at your work.
+So if you desire to minimize the social stigma and embarrassment associated with a Drunk Driving, keep your mouth shut.

-Overall Costs: With a 1st Offense DUI / OWI – Court fees in Macomb County vary from court to court, however for the purpose of this article I will use a generalization of $500.
-In addition if probation is ordered for a year on average those costs would be about $600.
-Driver’s Responsibility Fees if convicted of an OWI is $1,000 a year for 2 consecutive years or $500 a year for for 2 consecutive years with a OWVI conviction.
+Overall Costs: With a 1st Offense DUI / OWI – Court fees in Macomb County vary from court to court, however for this article, I will use a generalization of $500.
+Also, if probation is ordered for a year on average those costs would be about $600.
+Driver’s Responsibility Fees if convicted of an OWI is $1,000 a year for 2 consecutive years or $500 a year for 2 consecutive years with an OWVI conviction.
+(Driver responsibility fees are no longer imposed.)
 Good Legal representation by an attorney specializing in DUI / OWI defense in Macomb County on average $3,000 – Keep in mind, these fees are spread out over a period of a couple of years.
-On my end, I don’t require my clients to pay me in full up front.
+On my end, I don’t require my clients to pay me in full upfront.

 This is where the value of having the right DUI / OWI attorney comes into play.

-Can the charge be plead down to a lesser offense?
+Can the charge be pleaded down to a lesser offense?